GuilhermeNL01/GuilhermeNL01/README.md

 - 🌱 I’m currently learning Swift, Java and C
 - 💬 Ask me about my Repositories
 - 📫 How to reach me: https://www.instagram.com/guilherme_nlobo/
-- ⚡ Fun fact: In Dark Souls 3, if you manage to defeat the optional boss Oceiros, the Consumed King, without him ever noticing you, his dialogue and behavior during the fight change, providing a unique and eerie experience.
+- ⚡ Fun fact: In Dark Souls 3, Champion Gundyr is the past version of Iudex Gundyr.